mohammedbakr/k8-go-comm/README.md

 ### Producer

-To start a connectoin with RabbitMQ and publish a message, please check [producer folder](examples/producer)
+To start a connection with RabbitMQ and publish a message, please check [producer folder](examples/producer)

 ### Consumer